polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/srml.md

 collection of Rust macros, types, traits, and functions that simplify the development of Substrate runtime modules.

-The support macros expand at compile time to generate code which are used by the runtime and reduce boilerplate code for the most common components of a module.
+The support macros expand at compile time to generate code which is used by the runtime and reduce boilerplate code for the most common components of a module.